soniaturcotte/soniaturcotte.com/writing/book-roundup-sept-dec-2023.md

 [The Palace of Illusions](https://app.thestorygraph.com/books/f917ad43-1108-4cff-9b3c-0c36a6418230) by Chitra Banerjee Divakaruni: Draupadi's story with a sprinkle of feminism.

-[Yajnaseni](https://app.thestorygraph.com/books/27cf349c-d49c-441c-b397-c0bcad226419) by Pratibha Ray: Draupadi's story with beautiful and elaborate prose, and lots of symbolism, dreadful universe for women.
+[Yajnaseni](https://app.thestorygraph.com/books/27cf349c-d49c-441c-b397-c0bcad226419) by Pratibha Ray: Draupadi's story with beautiful and elaborate prose, and lots of symbolism, but a dreadful universe for women.

 [The Dharma Bums](https://app.thestorygraph.com/books/c2faf42a-ed22-44a6-a460-a717058a8344) by Jack Kerouac: Weird book but anything is good with Ethan Hawke narrating.